ethagnawl/pi-wall-utils/README.md

 The generated .piwall uses explicit IDs and a config block to map client devices via their .pitile config files.
 This is in part because I think being explicit is preferential but also because I couldn't get dynamic hostname mapping working.

 ### Copy Configs
 The copy config functionality is fully functional and uses SCP to distribute the files to client devices -- one common .piwall and custom .pitile each.

 This setup does use some conventions / make some assumptions about machine connectivitity which will be documented and potentially enhanced in the future.
-For example, the copy routine assumes that the client is available via an SSH alias (i.e. in ~/.ssh/config) which matches the screen's ID field in the meta config file.
+For example, the copy routine assumes that the client is available via an SSH alias which matches the screen's ID field in the meta config file.
+It also assumes the machines are pre-configured with passwordless logins (i.e. using pre-shared public keys).
 This workflow could be improved my making the user, hostname/IP, keyfile, etc. configurable via the meta config file.
 It might also be possible to support using prompted passwords but, IMO, that would be a step backwards toward a more manual workflow.

+The workflow also assumes that it's being run on the server instance and does not copy the generated .piwall to the server.
+I don't think this is technically a problem, as the server doesn't require the .piwall config file but I will verify this next time I bring my PiWall back online.

 ## Meta Config